-Analytics professionals are in charge of converting the unstructured data we collect online into a format that the human brain can grasp.
+Analytics professionals are in charge of converting the unstructured data we collect online into a format the human brain can grasp.

-Business analyst salary explained
+Business analyst salary explained.

 Similarly, employment predictions differ by position, with increases ranging from 7% to 27% between 2016 and 2026, according to the US Bureau of Labor Statistics.
-For example, as organizations place a greater emphasis on cost-cutting and efficiency, demand for management analysts—one of the most frequent titles within the wider subject of business analysis—is predicted to rise 14%.
+For example, as organizations place a greater emphasis on cost-cutting and efficiency, demand for management analysts—one of the most frequent titles within the broader subject of business analysis—is predicted to rise by 14%.